 6. Is there any RV parking?

-Yes and no. The paid parking lots would not be able to accommodate RVs, however, you are welcome to use the free parking lots on Water Street or the Park and Ride area at exit 5 off of Route 3 south.
+Yes and no. The paid parking lots would not be able to accommodate RVs, however, you are welcome to use the free parking lots on Water Street.
 You can also use the free parking area of the Plimoth Grist Mill -- please note, however, that overnight parking is not allowed.

 7. I’m taking the Ferry to P-Town, where should I park?